SynthstromAudible/DelugeFirmware/docs/community_features.md

 			- Adjustable default "held pad" settings for each FX column via Performance View or PerformanceView.xml (simply change a held pad in Performance View and save the layout to save the layout with the held pads).
 		- Load defaults from PerformanceView.xml file

+### 4.1.7 - Added Master Chromatic Transpose of All Scale Mode Instrument Clips
+- ([#1159]) Using the same combo as in a Synth / Midi / CV clip, press and turn `▼︎▲︎` to transpose all scale mode clips up or down by 1 semitone.
+	- You can customize the amount of semitones that clips are transposed by, by holding Shift and turning `▼︎▲︎`.
+The display will show the number of semitones.
+	- After transposing the display show the new Root Note (and Scale Name if you have an OLED display).
+	- Does not affect audio clips or kit clips.
+	- Works in Song Row/Grid View, Arranger View, Arranger Automation View and Performance View.

 ### 4.2 - Clip View - General Features (Instrument and Audio Clips)

 #### 4.2.1 - Filters